-Administration \$55 thousand: Buildings improvements in the Administration Department for FY 2021/2022 include construction of a monopole on Cemetery Road to enhance connectivity between Village buildings and dispatch partners (split 50/50 with Water & Sewer), office reconfiguration in Village Hall to accommodate IS staffing changes and improvements to Mother Rudd House.
+Administration \$55 thousand: Buildings improvements in the Administration Department for FY 2021/2022 include construction of a monopole on Cemetery Road to enhance connectivity between Village buildings and dispatch partners (split 50/50 with Water & Sewer).

 Police Department \$100 thousand: The Police Department was built in 2004 and is occupied 24 hours a day 7 days a week.
 As such, wear and tear happens more rapidly.
 The Building is in need of various HVAC, fire protection and indoor air quality updates.
 The Veterans Memorial is also in need of stonework repair.